NeKoRoSYS/nekorosys.github.io/about.md

 I made this website to create a more personal space for my creations.

 ## Socials

 Here are my active social media accounts! _I suck at managing socmeds, it's better to head over to my Discord server to contact me_

 [Discord](https://discord.gg/h4Q6mfGrh3) | [Twitter](https://twitter.com/GenecroMarcus) | [YouTube](https://www.youtube.com/channel/UC1NQ6FKRa-Uvgb3V9bW1u9w)

+## Buy me a Cup of Coffee!

+It'd be really appreciated if someone were to buy me a cup of coffee.
+This will help motivate myself to do better and achieve goals from furhter beyond! (っ＾▿＾)っ